ejazhussain/blog/source/_posts/azure-blob-storage-using-node.md

 This article will provide how-to-guide to work with Azure Blob storage using Node.js

-Currently Microsoft Azure Storage SDK.v2 is avaialble as stable version.
+Currently Microsoft Azure Storage SDK.v2 is available as stable version.
 SDK.v10 is still in preview and which has more features compare to SKD.v2.
 [Go to Storage SDK v10 for JavaScript (In preview)](https://github.com/Azure/azure-storage-js)
 In SDK.v2 you can find different operations for Blob, Queue , File,Table in callback style.
 See below.

-## Azure Storage SDK.v2 basic beatures
+## Azure Storage SDK.v2 basic Features

 **Blobs**
     Create/Delete Containers